Jigyasa-Raj/AR-SHIRT/README.md

 Now you can check the clothes in a 3D view and experience the best AR view of the same.
 Works great on `Android, iPad OS, iOS, Web`.

+1. Onboarding: Users create an account and download the app.
+2. Browse: Users filter T-shirt catalog by size, color, style.
+3. Try-On: Users select a T-shirt for virtual try-on.
+4. Permissions: App prompts camera permissions if needed.
+5. Virtual Try-On: Users see T-shirt on their image in real-time.
+6. Customization: Users can customize color or design.
+7. Selection: Add T-shirt to cart or wishlist.
+8. Checkout: Review cart, enter shipping/payment info, complete purchase.
+9. Confirmation: Order confirmed with estimated delivery time.
+10. Feedback: Users provide feedback or access support.

 <br />
 ### Notes